-Hope Clark returns for her fourth season at the helm of the Bobcat soccer program.
+The winningest coach in Georgia College soccer history, Hope Clark finished her sixth season at the helm of the Bobcat soccer program in 2015.
 Clark came to Milledgeville after three seasons as the head coach of the women’s soccer program at Auburn University Montgomery.

 During the 2011 season, Clark pushed a young Bobcat team to a 5-14 mark, including a 4-6 record in the conference.
 The squad made the PBC Tournament as the No. 8-seed, and battled regular-season champ Armstrong to a 1-0 loss.